Programmable Boost LED Driver

 piece in 1x quantities.
 This should give us just around 1900lm with a

 There are 3 main brightness settings I'd like to figure

-out - full brightness, medium, and a dim brightness for extended run
+out for this project - full brightness, medium, and a dim setting for extended run

 time or thermal cut-off.
 I picked these 3 arbitrarily:

 1900lm - Full brightness - 3000mA Drive, 6.125Vfwd

 770lm - Half brightness - 1000mA Drive, 5.725Vfwd

 200lm - Low brightness - 250mA Drive, 5.3Vfwd

 Assuming a drive efficiency of 90%, that we use 90% of

 battery capacity, and that we use a 3.7V 2500mAh 18650 battery, we can